Day Old Black Austalorp Baby Chicks

 Hatching year round.

-Production: You can expect 200+ brown eggs from an Australorp hen each year.
-They have pinkish skin and weigh approximately 5 pounds at maturation.
+Production: You can expect 200-280 brown eggs from an Australorp hen each year.
+The hens are broody.
+They have white skin and weigh approximately 5 pounds at maturation.

 The first Australorps in the United States were imported in the early 1920s, and they were accepted into the American Poultry Association’s Standard of Perfection in 1929.